Prelude to the Prelude: Here is the link to a recent blog about how the Lord found us: OUR CONVERSION STORY

 Our challenge to the next generation: Be a Pioneer!

-A book published by an unknown author (me) is like publishing in a barrel... maybe a handful of people will see it.
+A book published by an unknown author (me) is like publishing in a barrel—maybe only a handful of people will see it.
 Posting installments on my blog might gain a little more exposure.

 Prelude:

-These thoughts have congealed over a period of nearly 50 years as a believer in Jesus Christ, more than 40 of which were lived in full time ministry outside of the United States (Central America and Mexico).
+These thoughts have congealed over nearly 50 years as a believer in Jesus Christ, more than 40 of which were spent in full-time ministry outside of the United States (Central America and Mexico).

 No regrets.